akemin-dayo/GenshinControllerEnabler/README.md

 **That being said, there are some caveats to be aware of:**

-1. **[iOS 13 and below]** The Chat button does not work.
-For more information as to why, please see the section below.
+1. The Chat button does not work.
+For more information as to why, please see [the section below](#so-why-did-mihoyo-make-such-a-strange-artificial-limitation).
 (The Chat button is the Touchpad button (PlayStation) or the VIEW button (MFi, Xbox).)
-2. **[[nControl](https://repo.packix.com/package/com.nito.ncontrol) on iOS 12 and below]** PlayStation button prompts do not show on iOS 12 and below.
+2. **[[nControl](https://repo.packix.com/package/com.nito.ncontrol) on iOS 12 and below only]** PlayStation button prompts do not show on iOS 12 and below.
 MFi / Xbox button prompts are displayed instead.
 3. There is a **non-zero** (but extremely low) ban risk since we're injecting code into the Genshin process.
 Please make sure that you _fully_ understand that before using this tweak.
 That being said, the only thing this tweak does is [change the reported iOS version](GenshinControllerEnabler.xm), with _no_ other modifications, so the ban risk _should_ be extremely low.
 (Not to mention that Genshin does not even perform jailbreak detection and all the important game logic is server-side anyway…)

 ※ **Info regarding [nControl](https://repo.packix.com/package/com.nito.ncontrol) version 1.9.1-6:** There is a known bug in the current publicly-available build of nControl (1.9.1-6) that causes the OPTIONS (PlayStation) / MENU (MFi, Xbox) button to not work on iOS 12 and below.
 I have spoken to the developer of nControl regarding this issue and have confirmed that an update will be made available very soon that will fix this bug.